cjy124/xyz/followup_proposal.md

 	- Details of the application will be pulled from the database

 #### Advantages
-1. QRcode provides for a quick and astehtically pleasing way ot storing information
+1. QRcode provides for a quick and aesthetically pleasing way ot storing information
 	- Has good fault tolerance
-	- Familarity of use
+	- Familiarity of use
-2. Familarity of check-in process
+2. Familiarity of check-in process
 	- Ease of use for both the personnel doing the validation, and the one checking-in
 	- Faster checking-in process

 #### Limitations
-1. Applicaitons needs a registered email
+1. Applications needs a registered email
 2. Point of check-in needs a camera to scan QRcode

 #### Technical implementation of proposed solution
 1. Backend application will be running on Spring Boot framework
 	- spring-boot-starter-mail to send itinerary to recipient's email
 	- Java UUID to generate unique random key for each application
-	- zxing library to generate qrcode based on unique key of each application
+	- zxing library to generate QRcode based on unique key of each application
-2. Frontend applicaiton developed with Reactjs
+2. Frontend application developed with Reactjs
 	- react-qr-reader to open device native camera to capture and get text from QRcode
 3. Backend api to return validation result
 	- DAO to retrieve application details from database